jkeefe/cuny-prototyping-lab/SYLLABUS.md

 Welcome to the prototyping lab!

+# Schedule

+The schedule for the current class is [here](SCHEDULE.md).

 ## Class Description

 How to get journalism to audiences has been a challenge for decades.
-And with the unconventional campaign and subsequent election of Donald Trump for president, that's become an even bigger question for news organizations.
+And with the unconventional presidency of Donald Trump, that's become an even bigger question for news organizations.
 Come explore what's next in news delivery and prototype your ideas.
 Throughout the industry, we see that the ability to build journalistic products is key, not just in startups from Vox to Quartz but also in big media companies of all sorts, from The New York Times to CNN to WNYC to a metro newspaper.
 This class will help you imagine and prototype new products and services -- and in the process reimagine journalism itself and how it connects with and serves the public.

 We'll develop and test your ideas using methods from paper prototyping and the latest technologies.
 We'll quickly see what works and what doesn't.
 We'll experiment with telling news stories through channels such as instant messaging, watches, intelligent agents like Siri and Alexa and even household objects.
 You will learn essential skills to develop, grow, test and retry how you tell stories -- and may even start a viable product.